jmacdonald/amp/documentation/pages/configuration.md

 ## Format/Language Support

-Most popular formats/languages have syntax highlighting and symbol support out of the box.
-If you're editing a file that doesn't, you can extend the built-in set with a custom syntax definition.
+Most popular formats and languages have syntax highlighting and symbol support out of the box.
+If you have a file open that _isn't_ higlighted, there are a few things you can do.

+### Manually Picking a Definition

+It's possible Amp has a syntax definition for the current file, but it's not being applied because it doesn't recognize the current filename or extension as having been associated with the definition.
+You can explicitly apply a definition by pressing `#` to enter syntax mode, and searching by the language/format name.
+Unfortunately, as of this writing, this selection isn't persistent; you'll need to re-apply it every time you open the file.

+### Adding a New Definition

+If the language/format you're using isn't highlighted, and you can't find its definition using the manual selection tool described above, you'll need to add it.
+You can extend the built-in set with custom syntax definitions.
 Amp uses Sublime Text's [`.sublime-syntax`](https://www.sublimetext.com/docs/3/syntax.html) files, which can be placed in Amp's `syntaxes` configuration subdirectory.

 !!! tip
     If you're not sure where to look, run the `preferences::edit` command.